 Figure 3.5 The rms nuclear radius determined from electron scattering experiments.
-The slope of the straight line gives $R_c = 1.23$ fm.
-(The line is not a true fit to the data points, but is forced to go through the origin to satisfy the equation $R = R_0 A^{1/2}$.)
+The slope of the straight line gives $R_0 = 1.23$ fm.
+(The line is not a true fit to the data points, but is forced to go through the origin to satisfy the equation $R = R_0 A^{V/3}$.)
 The error bars are typically smaller than the size of the points (± 0.01 fm).
-More complete issings of data and references can be found in the review of C. W. de Jager et al., Adomic Data and Nuclear Data Tables 14, 479 (1994).
+More complete listings of data and references can be found in the review of C. W. de Jager et al., Atomic Data and Nuclear Data Tables 14, 479 (1974).

-You see what we have in nuclei is close packing of nucleons, and R_o might be thought of as the radius of a nucleon.
-You might note the difference between nuclear sizes and atomic sizes.
-For nuclei because for an atom there is a central force (the charged nucleus) that provides a larger central force as Z increases.
+For atoms we find that the size of atoms is essentially constant, mainly because for an atom there is a central force (the charged nucleus) that provides a larger central force as Z increases.
 So the atomic radii are pulled in.
 In a nucleus we do not have a central force; the A nucleons are all bumbling around in close proximity to only a few neighbours.